banyekalaok/cee498report/manuscript.md

 The report was developed using Manubot to allow for a collaborative effort among the 6 group members.
 The explaratory data analysis (EDA) and model were developed using Python 3 in a Kaggle Notebook and Jupyter integrated development environment (IDE).
 The content in the following report is broken down into the following 4 main chapters:

 1. **Introduction** - The current chapter which introduces the project scope and objective.
-2. **Explaratory Data Analysis** - This chapter details the EDA process, findings and key takeaways.
+2. **Exploratory Data Analysis** - This chapter details the EDA process, findings and key takeaways.
 3. **Model Development** - This section describes the step-by-step methodology used to determine the best model to predict the load averages.
 4. **Conclusions** - This section briefly highlights the key takeaways from the model development efforts and the report in general.